John Lindsay: Racial and civil unrest

-Lindsay served on the National Advisory Commission on Civil Disorders, known as the Kerner Commission.
-This body was established in 1967 by President Johnson after riots in urban centers of the US, including Newark and Detroit.
+Lindsay served on the National Advisory Commission on Civil Disorders, known as the Kerner Commission, and was its vice chairman.
+This body was appointed in 1967 by President Johnson after riots in urban centers of the US, including Newark and Detroit.
 Lindsay maximized publicity and coverage of his activities on the commission, and while other commissioners made inconspicuous visits to riot-damaged sites, Lindsay would alert the press before his fact-finding missions.
-Nonetheless, he was especially influential in producing the Kerner Report; its dramatic language of the nation "moving toward two societies, one Black, one white—separate and unequal" was his rhetoric.
+Nonetheless, he was especially influential in producing the Kerner Report; its dramatic language of the nation "moving toward two societies, one black, one white—separate and unequal" was consistent with his rhetoric.

 President Johnson ignored the report and rejected the Kerner Commission's recommendations.
 In April 1968, one month after the release of the Kerner report, rioting broke out in more than 100 cities following the assassination of Martin Luther King Jr. However, in New York City, Lindsay traveled directly into Harlem, telling Black residents that he regretted King's death and was working against poverty.
 He is credited with averting riots in the city with this direct response, even as other major cities burned.
 David Garth, who accompanied Lindsay that night, recalled: "There was a wall of people coming across 125th Street, going from west to east ...
 I thought we were dead.
 John raised his hands, said he was sorry.
 It was very quiet.
 My feeling was, his appearance there was very reassuring to people because it wasn't the first time they had seen him.
 He had gone there on a regular basis.
 That gave him credibility when it hit the fan."

-Lindsay showed his support for New York's African American community through his administration's sponsorship of the 1969 Harlem Cultural Festival, which is documented in the 2021 music film, Summer of Soul.
-The host of the festival, Tony Lawrence, introduces the mayor to the Harlem crowd as "our blue-eyed soul brother."
+Lindsay showed his support for New York's African American community through his administration's sponsorship of the 1969 Harlem Cultural Festival, which is documented in the 2021 music film Summer of Soul.
+The host of the festival, Tony Lawrence, introduces the mayor to the Harlem crowd as "our blue-eyed soul brother".